-The use of controls is not mutually exclusive to one type and when used in combination, they can provide a multi-layered level of protection for the laboratory workers.
+The use of controls is not mutually exclusive to one type of control.
+When controls are used in combination, they can provide a multi-layered level of protection for the laboratory workers.

 5.2.1.
 Engineering Controls

 Engineering controls are used to reduce or eliminate exposure to a chemical or physical hazard through the use of engineered machinery or equipment.
 Examples of common engineering controls include laboratory ventilation systems such as chemical fume hoods, flammable storage or acid-resistant storage cabinets self-capping syringe needles, safety interlocks on laboratory equipment.